jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

 5. Filter details is the first tab of the report.
 It contains the filter configuration of the envelope selection
 6. Report data is the second tab of the report.
 It contains envelope list with details

-.. note:: Note for API users: single envelope search request used for mass actions is limited to 1000 envelope UUIDs and will fail if more UUIDs are sent.
-Also, a limit of 200 UUIDs is applied for next mass action requests: delegate, add for approval and reject.
-The rest of mass action requests have a limit of 1000 UUIDs, same to search request.
+.. note:: Note for API users: single envelope search request (POST /api/v1/envelope/search) used for mass actions is limited up to 10000 envelope UUIDs and will fail if more UUIDs are sent.
+Assign label, delete, archive and share mass action requests have a limit of 1000 UUIDs.
+The rest of mass actions have 10000 UUIDs limit in single request.